vabarbosa/veremin/README.md

 # Veremin

-This repository contains a video theremin based on [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet).
+Veremin is a video theremin.
+It is the brainchild of [John Cohn](https://github.com/johncohn) and based on [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) TensorFlow.js model.

-The PoseNet [Camera Demo](https://github.com/tensorflow/tfjs-models/tree/master/posenet/demos#demo-1-camera) is modified to allow you to make music by moving your hands/arms in front of a web camera.
+It takes the PoseNet [Camera Demo](https://github.com/tensorflow/tfjs-models/tree/master/posenet/demos#demo-1-camera) and modifies it to allow you to make music by moving your hands/arms in front of a web camera.

-PoseNet is used to predict the position of your wrists within the video.
+PoseNet is used to predict the location of your wrists within the video.
 The app takes the prediction and converts them to raw MIDI values which get sent to a connected MIDI device.

 The app is currently a **work in progress** and only supports the Chrome browser (version 43 or later).